 - Managed Apps: Apps linked to "Managed Apps" will not appear in this list.

-- Trackable Apps: Apps (Changed "Custom App" terminology to Trackable Apps): Apps that have been added as "Trackable Apps" (linked by app name) will also not appear in this list and will be displayed in Managed Apps.
+- Trackable Apps: Apps : Apps that have been added as "Trackable Apps" (linked by app name) will also not appear in this list and will be displayed in Managed Apps.

 Note: If an app is registered as a Tracked app, then its usage status is not available.
 However, if you remove the app from the Tracked App list under Managed Apps, it will become visible again.